top of page

 • On the flip side, maintaining a healthy BMI can unlock real savings.

 Discounts can range from 7.5% to 10% or more on premiums, sometimes up to 15%.
-Some require non-smoking status or no medical loadings, and others pair it with wellness programs.
-These are often applied automatically if you qualify during underwriting.
+Some require non-smoking status or no medical loadings, while others pair it with wellness programs.
+These discounts are often applied automatically if you qualify during underwriting.

 Note that exact ranges, discount percentages, and conditions vary by insurer and can change over time—always check current policy details or speak with a financial adviser or insurer directly.